 Are you trying to offer too many services?
 If we spread ourselves too thinly, the quality of our work can suffer.
-Focus on what you're really good at, and enjoy.
+Focus on what you're good at, and enjoy.
 Make yourself a specialist in that field.

 One of the benefits of focus is that you can often charge more.
 Our Greek taverna, for instance, might be catering to a larger crowd but they can no longer justify high prices for their meals.
-If they stripped back their menu to five starters, 10 main meals and five desserts, they could truly focus on the quality of their ingredients and ensure their food is worthy of top dollar.
+If they stripped back their menu to five starters, ten main meals and five desserts, they could truly focus on the quality of their ingredients and ensure their food is worthy of top dollar.

 In theory, a business that offers too much might be cheapening its offering.

 It copied others without understanding why they were successful